 For most of us our Church attendance represents in our imaginations the primary chunk of our religious time and devotion during the week.
 For some of us Church attendance actually is the bulk of our religious observance time and devotion during the week.
 So much happens during our Church block that we often inflate its significance in our perception to be the majority of our weekly worship.
 This is not a simple thing, and there is much that goes into our perception of what it means to go to Church.

-In reality, our Church block comprises only about 2% of our entire week.
+In reality, our Church block comprises less than 2% of our entire week.
 That is little more than a Saturday afternoon matinee in time allotment.
 Yet on Sunday we scurry around the house getting everyone ready.
 Everyone must be dressed in their best clothes, meals prepared ahead of schedule, lessons prepared, talks readied, leadership meetings accounted for, etc. And then we have to worry about getting everyone there before the meeting starts so we aren’t the stragglers who interrupt the meeting trying to fit into the only empty bench at the front of the chapel after the prayer has already been said.

 In short, getting ready for, and going to Church tends to be a big deal, especially when you have a passel of children in tow.
 So why do we do it?
 Isn’t our religious life supposed to encompass the entire week?
 Why do we put so much focus on this one communal meeting each week?
 Why are we all willing to invest such a physical and emotional effort into getting there and staying there each Sunday?